House fires, biochar, and compost amendments

 Yesterday, in the very early hours of the morning, the unoccupied house across from me on the small, enclosed lot that I call home suddenly, abruptly, burned to the ground.
 The blaze must have happened quickly.
-My dogs growled, my eyes opened, it was dark, and then the dark was light - my house filled with the radiating pulse of a red, dawn-like glow.
-I whipped back my curtains, and there, on my front lawn, evenly framed by my window, like a television set when the camera zooms in, was the house next to me, entirely and completely consumed by fire.
+I just remember my dogs growling, opening my eyes, and watching my bedroom fill with a sudden, ominous red light.
+I whipped back my curtains, and there, on my front lawn, evenly framed by my window, was the house next to me, entirely and completely consumed by fire.

 When I came back to survey the remains, a shocking amount of “nothing” was left.
 Just char.
 The house that burned was very old, constructed sometime early in the 20th century, and was made almost entirely of plywood and pine board.
 That’s one of the reasons it went up so fast, but it’s also one of the reasons that the char left behind—I admit—inspires so much of my interest.